ultrabug/py3status/py3status/modules/README.md

 Display the total number of open tickets from GLPI.

+It features thresholds to colorize the output and forces a low timeout to limit the impact of a server connectivity problem on your i3bar freshness.

 Configuration parameters:
   - `critical` set bad color above this threshold
   - `db` database to use